 for(var i = 0; i < mangleLocations.length; i++) {

 Here's where the action begins.
-We'll loop through our array of //find struck text
+We'll loop through our array of <span> elements and consider them one by one.

 if(mangleLocations[i].className == whichClassStrike) {